4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/5-Web_Service_Protocol_VPP/5-Web_Service_Protocol_VPP.md

 The `includeRetired` value contains `1` if retired users should be included in the results, otherwise it contains `0`.

+If `includeRetiredOnly` is provided, the value of `includeRetired` is ignored.
+If `sinceModifiedToken` is provided and `includedRetiredOnly` is `1`, only retired users modified since the date in the token will be returned.

 > **Note:** The `batchToken` value encodes the original value of `includeRetired`; therefore, if a `batchToken` value is present on the request, the `includeRetired` field (if passed) is ignored.